MickalSpeller/Azure-Project-Alpha-Virtual-Networks/README.md

 # Azure Project ALPHA : Virtual Network
 Welcome.
 The purpose of this series of projects (Project ALPHA) is to document my run-throughs with some of the core Azure services as it relates to configurations and deployments using Azure CLI and Bicep and Terraform.
-These deplyoments are conidered foundational level to gain understanding and familiarity with deploying these resources.
+This deplyoments is conidered foundational level to gain understanding and familiarity with these core services.

 Download this repo to obtain all configuration files in this project.